Newsom Offers Tax Reprieve for Small Business as Virus Guts California Economy

 “We do have weeks to go.
 I thank you for all you’re doing to prevent from becoming infected and to prevent from others becoming infected,” said Ferrer.
 “Please don’t lose hope and please don’t stop following all the directives you’re following right now to slow the spread of Covid-19.”

+Marylou Armer, 44, died Tuesday.
+She was a 20-year veteran with the Santa Rosa Police Department and worked in the domestic violence sexual assault team when she died.
+She is survived by her husband and daughter.

+About 80 confirmed cases and 1 death were reported in Sonoma County, north of the Bay Area.

-In Riverside County, a sheriff’s deputy died due to complications from the coronavirus.
+On Wednesday, a sheriff’s deputy in Riverside County died due to complications from the coronavirus.
 Deputy Terrell Young was a 15-year veteran with the department and died Wednesday.
 Approximately 430 confirmed cases and 13 deaths are reported in Riverside County, northeast of Los Angeles.

 And in Orange County a state-owned medical facility in Costa Mesa will treat non-Covid-19 patients after the city balked at plans to use the site as a quarantine area for passengers aboard a cruise ship that saw a virus outbreak during international travel.